ALAMEDA AERO CLUB

 2. A person duly admitted to the Club as provided for by these bylaws shall be deemed a member upon payment of the necessary fees.
 Joining fees for honorary members may be waived by a majority vote of the Board of Directors.
-Each active member shall be assessed monthly dues in the amount of Thirty-Five and no/100 dollars ($35.00), with a Five dollar per month discount for payments made via cash, check or bank account, said dues to be payable one (1) month in advance, due on the first day of each month.
+Each active member shall be assessed monthly dues in the amount of seventy dollars ($70), said dues to be payable one (1) month in advance, due on the first day of each month.
 The monthly dues may be changed from time to time at the discretion of the Board of Directors.

 3. Members are responsible for maintaining a current copy of their Medical Certificate and Biennial Flight Review in their membership folders.

 4. Failure to pay hourly charges for flying immediately upon completion of flight shall cause the member to be immediately suspended from flying Club aircraft.

 5. A member may withdraw from the Club upon notification to the Membership Officer in writing.

 6. A member may be expelled by a two-thirds (2/3) vote of the Directors voting at any regular or special meeting of the Directors.
 Ten (10) days notice shall be given to such member who shall have the right to appeal to the membership at a meeting of the Club called for this purpose.
 A majority of the members present and voting shall be necessary to confirm such expulsion.